History

 Gunpowder Spitalfields ★ 4.6

-Harneet Baweja's family-recipe Indian small-plates kitchen on White's Row in Spitalfields London, opened 2015, plates regional Indian home cooking, no buffet, no naan basket.
+Harneet Baweja's family-recipe Indian small-plates kitchen on White's Row in Spitalfields London, opened 2015, plates regional Indian home cooking, no buffet.

 Signature: Spicy venison doughnut, Chettinad pulled lamb shoulder